0 / 0

 Before you can bind rule variables to job parameters, you must create a reusable DataStage parameter set:

-1. In your project, click New asset, and select Parameter set.
+1. In your project, click New asset > Define resuable sets of parameters.

 2. Define parameters with default values or with value sets.
 For use in rules, you can define parameters of the type date, integer, string, float, time, or timestamp.
 The types encrypted, list, and path are not supported.
 See Creating and using parameters and parameter sets.